 Our analysis is based on the assumption that the infection risk differs among occupations in the short run.
-Recent empirical studies show that occupational characteristics, such as interfacing with the public, working indoors and being in close quarters with others put on-site workers at high risk for infection, while those working in isolation face lower risks23.
-This is consistent with the finding that excess mortality tends to be higher in occupation groups where remote work is less feasible (e.g. food and agriculture, manufacturing, transport and logistics)24, even after controlling for individual characteristics such as race, ethnicity, place of residence or income25.
-These results suggest that, despite the majority of the population is expected to contract the infection probability over a shorter time period.
+Recent empirical studies show that occupational characteristics - such as interfacing with the public, working indoors and being in close quarters with others - put on-site workers at high risk for infection, while those working in isolation face lower risks (Baker & Seixas).
+This is consistent with the finding that excess mortality tends to be higher in occupation groups where remote work is less feasible (e.g. food and agriculture, manufacturing, transport and logistics) (Chen), even after controlling for individual characteristics such as race, ethnicity, place of residence or income (Green).
+These results suggest that, even though the majority of the population is expected to contract the infection in the long run, there may be significant differences between remote and on-site workers in terms of infection probability over a shorter time period.
 We build this possibility into the model by assigning different infection risks to remote and on-site workers.
 These risk parameters give the expected proportion of infected workers in job types within a given time period.
-Although this approach is undoubtedly abstract and differs from those used in SIR models, it makes it easier to model how short run task complementarity contributes to the rise in unemployment during the pandemic and helps to make straightforward claims about how vaccines should be distributed between remote and on-site workers in order to minimize unemployment.
+Although this approach is undoubtedly abstract and differs from those used in SIR models, it makes it easier to model how short run task complementarity contributes to the rise in unemployment during the pandemic and helps to make straightforward claims about how vaccines should be distributed between remote and on-site workers in order to minimise unemployment.

 The model focuses on industries that produce tradable goods (i.e. agriculture, manufacturing, electricity, mining and quarrying) because it intentionally abstracts out a number of factors that have been proven to contribute to the rise of unemployment in non-tradable services during the pandemic.
-Such factors are the restrictions imposed by governments to curb infections, and changes in consumption habits for fear of infection^{6,26}.
-These effects were probably most pronounced in the non-tradable sector, where restrictions made it impossible to carry out certain activities (i.e. accommodation and food services, arts, entertainment and recreation etc.), and where consumption demand was substantially reduced by fear of infection (i.e. retail, personal services, public administration)6.
+Such factors are the restrictions imposed by governments to curb infections, and changes in consumption habits due to fear of infection (Kong; Baker, Farrokhnia et al.).
+These effects were probably most pronounced in the non-tradable sector, where restrictions made it impossible to carry out certain activities (i.e. accommodation and food services, arts, entertainment and recreation, etc.), and where consumption demand was substantially reduced by fear of infection (i.e. retail, personal services, public administration) (Kong).
 Hence, the economic mechanism we consider in the paper is relatively less important in the non-tradable sector.
 However, in the tradable sector, where production is not necessarily for final consumption and sales do not require the physical presence of the consumer (because they mostly happen through retail and wholesale), short-run adjustment decisions of firms may play a relatively greater role in explaining the rise in unemployment.

-We illustrate the model using pre-Covid employment data for the tradable sector of Hungary and Sweden.
+We illustrate the model using pre-COVID employment data for the tradable sector of Hungary and Sweden.
 According to the model, if the amount of vaccines available is enough for a small fraction of workers in the tradable sector, a larger proportion of vaccines should be given to on-site workers in Hungary than in Sweden to keep unemployment to a minimum.
-However, as more vaccines become available, immunization of remote workers is becoming increasingly important in Sweden, especially if there is a small difference in the infection risk between remote and on-site workers.
+However, as more vaccines become available, the immunisation of remote workers is becoming increasingly important in Sweden, especially if there is a small difference in the infection risk between remote and on-site workers.
 However, on-site workers should be preferred in case their risk of infection is much higher than that of remote workers.
 Moreover, in countries like Hungary, where the tradable sector relies on mostly non-teleworkable tasks, continued vaccination of on-site workers is more beneficial.